Friday’s Transactions - WTOP News

 |National League

 PHILADELPHIA PHILLIES — Activated RHP Nick Nelson and SS Nick Maton.
-Reassigned LHP Bailey Falter to the minor leagues.
+Reassigned LHP Bailey Falter and SS Dalton Guthrie to the minor leagues.

+PITTSBURGH PIRATES — Named Michelle Gravert assistant general manager, Ryan Neely mascot coordinator, Louis Miller operations assistant, Logan Ulmer sales and service department ticket account manager, Jamie Skipper director of concessions and Mackennon Watson head groundskeeper for the Double-A affiliated Altoona Curve.

 |FOOTBALL